iamsohel/ergo-test-api/README.md

 This will launch the Node server on port 3000.

-Open up your browser and head over to:
+Open up your postman and head over to:

 http://localhost:3000/api/users -->POST, parameters(name, latitude, longitude)